The Garden Grazer

 Jump to Recipe

-Balsamic green bean salad with onion and tomato on a white plate
+Balsamic green beans salad on a white plate with serving spoon

-This green bean salad is a great summertime dish when beans are in peak season.
+This snappy green bean salad is delicious year-round, but especially in summer when beans are in peak season.
+It's so fresh, tasty, and simple to prepare!

 Crisp, tender green beans are marinated in a garlic-balsamic dressing with a hint of lemon.
-Then we toss them with sweet tomatoes and optional vegan cheese.
+Then we toss them with sweet tomatoes, red onion, fresh dill, and optional vegan feta cheese.
+(So good!)

-• Fresh green beans: You will need one pound for this recipe.
-Green beans are available year round, but they are especially fresh in May through October during their peak season.
+• Fresh green beans: You'll need one pound for this recipe.
+Green beans are available year round, but they're especially fresh in May through October during their peak season.
+You can use regular garden green beans or haricot vert (also called French green beans) which are thinner and more delicate.
+Either one works great!

-• Cherry tomatoes or grape tomatoes: Or you can substitute with roma, plum tomato, or other garden tomato if desired.
-I like cherry/grape best because they have such a rich, sweet flavor.
+• Grape tomatoes: Or you can substitute with cherry tomatoes, roma, plum tomato, or other garden tomato if desired.
+I like cherry/grape the best because they have such a rich, sweet flavor that really pops in this salad!

 • Red onion

-• Balsamic vinegar: If you're not a fan of balsamic, you could try apple cider vinegar instead (although I haven't tested this).
+• Balsamic vinegar: If you're not a fan of balsamic, you could try apple cider vinegar instead but I haven't tested this version.

-• Fresh lemon juice: We will use two tablespoons lemon juice, which is about a half lemon.
+• Fresh lemon juice: We'll use two tablespoons lemon juice.

-Dressing being poured over green beans for salad preparation
+Lemon-balsamic dressing being poured over a prepared green bean salad

 Serving

-For more inspiration, also browse all side dish recipes or gluten-free recipes.
+For more inspiration, also browse all vegan salad recipes or side dish recipes.

 4.86 from 7 votes